 I had a dream the other night that my ex boyfriend was with a friend in a room.
 I knew they were about to have sex.
 She was sprawled out on the bed and I walked in.
-I asked him to leave and he let me know they had something to take care of.
+I asked him to leave with me and he let me know he and the female friend had something to take care of.
 I asked, “What?”

 In the dream, I KNEW that they were having an emotional relationship and was about to have a physical one (sex).
 And, he was trying to lie in a clever way (omit and restructure the truth.)
 When I woke up and reflected, I realized that I was having a hard time trusting men and God because of the abuse episodes I’ve had with men in the past (especially that ex).
 How was I suppose to trust my judgement in men after that?
 And, how am I suppose to decide whether a man is good for me or not?